jkempf42/kube-volttron/central-node/README.md

 where we will put the config file for `kube-volttron`.
 Save the file and exit.

-Edit the file `kube.conf` in this directory, replacing `<your NodePort IP address>` with the `vcentral` NodePort endpoint IP address found from using `kubectl` above.
-Copy the file into the Nginx configuration directory:
+Copy the file `kube.conf` from this directory into the Nginx configuration directory:

 	sudo cp kube.conf /etc/nginx/conf.d

-Note: Kubernetes resets the endpoint address if you stop and restart the VM or if you redeploy the service.
-Make sure to check the endpoint address when you stop and restart the VM and change the address in the config file if
-it has changed.

 Reload Nginx with: